 Here are some of our favorite question types to use in Music classes!

-Students can draw, type, underline, highlight, circle, and even upload images in a Show Your Work question.
+Students can draw, type, underline, highlight, circle, and even upload images in a Drawing question.
 Teachers can likewise draw, type, and upload images to the background!

 Upload a musical excerpt to the background, and have students circle or mark a particular concept, i.e. a specific note, dynamic marking, or even a full harmonic analysis for music theory.